jekim5418/DPM/README.md

    # Allen-Cahn
    python3 AC_parameter_opt_Adam_con_limit_ResNet_DPM.py --num_layers=[num_layers] --num_neurons=[num_neurons] --learning_rate=[learning_rate]  --epsilon=[epsilon] --delta=[delta] --w=[w]
    ```
+ - At each equation folder, there is 'equation_parameter_opt_Adam_weighted.py' file and it is a code for original PINN training for extrapolation.
+Also, 'equation_parameter_opt_Adam_weighted_ResNet.py' file is for ResNet PINN.

   # Evaluation
   - Best hyperparameter is described in below.